flow4u/public/README.md

 # [Covid_19.ipynb](https://github.com/flow4u/public/blob/master/Covid_19.ipynb)

 **Update**
-2020-02-27: Additional countries added to filters, code improvement to make adding new countries to filters easier
+- 2020-02-28: Additional countries added

-2020-02-26: Additional countries added to filters, Graph 3: Recovered + Deaths added
+- 2020-02-27: Additional countries added to filters, code improvement to make adding new countries to filters easier

-2020-02-29: Additional countries added
+- 2020-02-26: Additional countries added to filters, Graph 3: Recovered + Deaths added

 A Colab notebook to display the linked data from [Data Repository by Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19)
 A number of filters can be applied: All, Mainland China, All excl Mainland China, Asia, Europe, Russia, Indian, Western (Europe +